mdda/mdda.github.io/_posts/AI/2019-07-06-presentation-at-AI-Day-Singapore.md

 {% include JB/setup %}

 ### Presentation Link

 This year's <strong><a href="https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/262501989/" target="_blank">Singapore AI Day</a></strong>
-was prompted by the arrival of 3 Google Brain folk from Mountain View - and we also managed to get Sirinart Tangruamsub (a GDE based in Thailand) to come and talk about her work with Bayesian Linear Regression.
+was prompted by the arrival of 3 people from Google Brain (Mountain View, CA) - and we also managed to get Sirinart Tangruamsub
+(a GDE based in Thailand) to come and talk about her work with Bayesian Linear Regression.

 Our speaker line-up for the 4-hour (standing-room only) event was :